 In accordance with accounting principles generally accepted in the United States of America, the liability is reflected on the Statement of Net Assets and the current year allocation has been expensed.
-The balance at June 30, 2010, was \$149,527 and the full amount is shown as a current liability because it is expected to be paid out within the next year.
+The balance at June 30, 2011 and 2010 was \$155,601 and \$149,527, respectively.
+The full amount is shown as a current liability because it is expected to be paid out within the next year.